Sage/ez-streams/README.md

 Backpressure is a non-issue.
 The ez-streams plumbing takes care of the low level pause/resume dance on the reader side, and of the write/drain dance on the write side.
 The event loop takes care of the rest.

 Instead of worrying about backpressure, you should worry about buffering.
 You can control buffering on the source side by passing special options to `ezs.devices.node.reader(nodeStream, options)`.
 See the [`streamline-streams`](https://github.com/Sage/streamline-streams/blob/master/lib/streams.md) documentation (`ReadableStream`) for details.
-You can also control it with a `bufSize` option in `fork` calls.
+You can also control buffering with a `bufSize` option in `fork` calls.

 # License